 - In Norway, funds are allocated according to the number of publications, taking the type of publication into account – books, anthology chapters, and journal articles are awarded different “pointsˮ – but also the status of the publishing house or journal in which the text was published (the so-called “Norwegian listˮ).

-However, bibliometrics is not only about evaluating research by measuring productivity reflected in the number of publications and impact shown by the number of citations.
+However, bibliometrics is not only about evaluating research by measuring productivity reflected in the number of publications and the impact shown by the number of citations.
 Depending on the availability of data, but also on how different research fields are organised, bibliometrics can be used to analyse different structures within research and research fields.
 For example, through information on authors’ addresses, research collaboration can be mapped at the individual, organisational and national level.
 Based on how authors or journals occur together in reference lists - but also analyses of terms used in scientific text - different research specialisations can be mapped within a field, for instance for an overview in a literature review.

 The different methods measure different aspects of publications and citations.
 They vary in degree of complexity and requirements on available data and there are also vast differences in the extent to which an indicator may be suitable for comparing publications from different research fields, for example, or whether it is at all useful for analysing publications from a particular field.
 Furthermore, there are vast differences between different data sources, both in terms of content and the quality of how the content is described and analysed.

-Please contact the University Library if you have any question regarding bibliometrics.
+Please contact the University Library if you have any questions regarding bibliometrics.